 Scientific research, analysis and support

-If you want to make use of your science degree in a laboratory-type environment, the information in this section offers guidance in how to do that.
+If you want to make use of your science degree in a laboratory-type environment, the information in this section offers guidance in how to do that - and suggests options for non-science settings too.

 Some of the jobs covered here will also be open to mathematicians.

-See the page on the biotechnology and pharmaceutical industries for background information on these important sectors and use this in conjunction with the job profiles on the other pages.
+See the pages on the biotechnology and pharmaceutical industries for background information on these important sectors and use this with the job profiles on the other pages.

 Twitter List: Science - Are you on Twitter?
 Look at our Twitter List for Science to receive updates on news, vacancies and advice from relevant professional bodies, employers and useful organisations.
-Please note the Careers Service cannot accept responsibility for the content of external sites.
+(The Careers Service isn't responsible for the content of external sites.)

 Society of Biology has some really helpful advice on information relating to careers in biosciences.
 You can find ideas of what you can do with your degree, information about relevant internships and listings of studentships.